-Earlier this week I was in New Malden in London, teaching an 11+ exam revision course for the Extra Tuition Centre.
-I spent 3 days from 9am to 1pm helping well motivated young students prepare for their selective secondary school entry process and then from 2pm – 9pm each day I was with my 22 month old grandson.
+Spain now and then seemed to be the pattern of my life at one point.
+I was in New Malden in London, teaching an 11+ exam revision course for the Extra Tuition Centre and spent 3 days from 9am to 1pm helping well motivated young students prepare for their selective secondary school entry process and then from 2pm – 9pm each day I was with my 22 month old grandson.
 He is also selective about what he learns, preferring diggers and dump trucks to wolves sliding down hot chimneys.

-On the way home to Marbella this morning, I enjoyed the BA check in procedure at Gatwick airport complete with touch screens and smiling, helpful ground staff and the leather seats, headrests and hot meals on board.
+At then end of the course on the way home to Marbella this morning I enjoyed the BA check in procedure at Gatwick airport complete with touch screens and smiling, helpful ground staff and the leather seats, headrests and hot meals on board.

 To give him the best advice I thought it would be a good idea to check out the Los Boliches train stop personally and take the train from Malaga airport to Fuengirola train station on the way home today instead of the Malaga airport to Marbella bus station.

 In Gatwick’s carpeted North Terminal this morning the passenger assistance buggies moved sedately to and fro with blinking orange lights and muted bleeps.
 In Malaga airport later in the morning the buggies raced like Fernando Alonso along the marbled passages and honking passengers to one side.